Skip to content

 @authorize

-Space-separated lists are also valid: @authorize admin editor moderator
+Values can be role names, user names, or user IDs.
+Space-separated lists are also valid: @authorize admin editor john

 Examples